December 31, 2007

 AWA has always been a staunch defender of Alberta’s public lands.
 For more than four decades, AWA has consistently demanded a publicly developed public lands policy to deal with all aspects of public land, including access, sales, management, and conservation.
 No such policy exists.
 AWA opposes any further destruction of native prairie grassland and sales of public land until a public lands policy is developed through a transparent and democratic public process.

-Public lands belong to all Albertans and are held in trust and managed by our elected representatives.
-These lands contain some of Alberta’s largest, most intact wilderness areas, watersheds that contain the headwaters of rivers that supply fresh water to all of three prairie provinces, and many of Alberta’s rare and endangered species.
-AWA believes that the following principles should apply in the management of these public lands (from A Review of Public Land Policy in Alberta, British Columbia, the United States and New Zealand, AWA position paper, 2005):
+Public lands contain some of Alberta’s largest, most intact wilderness areas, watersheds that contain the headwaters of rivers that supply fresh water to all three Prairie Provinces, and many of Alberta’s rare and endangered species.

 The last transfers of tax recovery land to municipalities from the 2011 sale will be concluded by spring 2017, after which all provincial tax recovery lands will have been transferred to municipalities.